Makio64/Template/README.md

 Boilerplate make the powerfull combo coffee/stylus/jade easy to use & deploy.

 I use it a lot for my webexperiments and prototypes but it's also a good entry point for profesionnal work.
+If you are looking to build more complex app than just an experiments have a look to [Template-Modules](https://github.com/Makio64/Template-Modules)

 ### Getting started